PaddlePaddle/Paddle2ONNX/README.md

 ## Status

-Targets Paddle->ONNX conversion for now (or what's called **frontend** in the ONNX world), and will consequently support the reverse too.
+The current release targets Paddle->ONNX conversion for now (or what's called **frontend** in the ONNX world), and will consequently support the reverse too.

 Currently aimed at a wider coverage of models and operators.
 There are several PaddlePaddle model features not available in ONNX and some vice-versa, so will also aim to resolve these in near future.
 See the design document in the `How it works` section above for more details.